cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/checkra1n/ra1n-macos.md

 1. Open checkra1n on your computer
 1. Plug your iOS device into your computer
   - If you're on A11, you will need to head into `Options`, then enable the `Skip A11 BPR Check` option once it runs
+  - If you're on iOS 14.6, you will need to head into `Options`, then enable the `Allow Untested Versions` option once it runs
   - If you're on A9X and are on iOS 14.4 to 14.4.2, you will need to head into `Options`, then enable the `Allow Untested Versions` option once it runs
 1. Click `Start` -> `Next` on checkra1n
   - Your device will be put into recovery mode automatically